BloomTech-Labs/deprecated-labs31-family-promise-spokane-be-a/README.md

 *Use add --no-verify after your commit message if linting errors are preventing you from pushing
+## Facebook / Okta
+Left a note in line 34 of api/middleware/authRequired about possible workaround for issue with Facebook log in creating a new user when no email match is found in our database.

 ## DocuSign
 There is a DocuSign specific readme in the api/docusign folder